This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 General tips for oxygen use:

 - Keep a backup oxygen supply in case of an emergency.
 Always keep a backup oxygen tank that does not run on electricity in case there is a power failure.
 Oxygen may leak out of your container.
-Ask your PHP if your supply has a tool to reduce wasted oxygen.
+Ask your healthcare provider if your supply has a tool to reduce wasted oxygen.

 - Use gauze or water-based lubricants to help soothe your skin.
 Oxygen may dry out your skin, mouth, or throat.
 Place gauze on top of your ears or under the tubing on your cheeks if they become sore.
 Use water-based lubricants on your lips and nostrils if they become dry or sore.
 Do not use oil-based lubricants.
 They may be flammable.